kalabox/kalabox/docs/index.md

   * Standardize your teams dev environments and tools on OSX, Windows and Linux.
   * Easily customize or extend tooling, deployment options and basically any other functionality.
   * Free yourself from the tyranny of inferior local development products.

-For more info and for general Kalabox information check out [our docs](http://docs.kalabox.io).
+Learn more and get general Kalabox information by visting [our docs](http://docs.kalabox.io).

 Getting Started
 ---------------